 If you're a self-employed consultant--whether full time or part-time--you need to know about tax deductions.
-Almost everything a self-employed consultant buys for his or her business is tax deductible so long as it is ordinary and necessary and the cost is reasonable.
+Almost everything a self-employed consultant buys for his or her business is tax deductible as long as it is ordinary and necessary and the cost is reasonable.
 These deductions can really add up.
 For example, if you buy a $2,000 computer and use it 100% for your consulting business, you could deduct the full cost from your taxes.
-If you were in the 28% federal income tax bracket, this would save you $560 in income tax.
-In effect, you’d be getting a 28% discount on the computer.
+If you were in the 24% federal income tax bracket, this would save you $480 in income tax.
+In effect, you’d be getting a 24% discount on the computer.
 The catch is you must use the computer or other item you buy for the business.
 You can’t deduct personal expenses.

-Common tax deductions taken by self-employed consultants include:
+The most important tax deductions for self-employed consultants include:

 If you like record keeping, you can keep track of all your car expenses to figure your annual deduction.
 But, if you’d rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
 When you use the standard rate, you only need to keep track of how many miles you drive for business, not how much you spend on your car.